How to define the Economic Order Quantity. Success story retail

 Reasons of choosing the system to define the economic order quantity

-In order to choose the program for stock management and autodetection of the economic order quantity, the market was analyzed and the company brought an outside consultant to estimate the system possibilities.
+In order to choose the program for Inventory and autodetection of the economic order quantity, the market was analyzed and the company brought an outside consultant to estimate the system possibilities.
 After the detailed survey of the product’s main features, the company decided to choose the ABM Cloud solution, which used the methods of the Theory of Constraints (COS) in its operating procedures.

 TOC Solution for distribution and retail is based on two arrangements: